alvropena/alvropena/README.md

 Hey, I’m Alvaro.
-I taught myself to code during the pandemic and haven’t stopped since.
+I'm an engineer at Favorited.

 ## About Me